dphfox/wolf/docs/design/00-formatting.md

 Non-syntax errors are not considered when processing newlines.

-TODO: VSCode extension to visualise when the parser continues across a newline?

 ## Comments

 At any point in the program, you can type two hypens `--` to skip processing the